Mixed Voltage Angle and Frequency Droop Control for Transient Stability of Interconnected Microgrids with Loss of PMU Measurements: Secondary Control Synthesis

-Intuitively, the property of $\mathcal{L}_2$ stability implies that the system output is always bounded for finite inputs.
-In addition to the stability guarantee in Theorem \ref{thm: QSR-L2}, the $QSR$-dissipativity can also be used to capture several other properties such as robustness and transient performance via appropriate choice of the $Q_j$, $S_j$ and $R_j$ matrices.
+$QSR$-dissipativity is closely related to input-output stability of the switched system and can also be used to capture several other properties such as robustness and transient performance via appropriate choice of the $Q_j$, $S_j$ and $R_j$ matrices \cite{agarwal2019compositional}.
+A $QSR$-dissipative switched system \eqref{nonlinear_switched} is $\mathcal{L}_2$ stable if $Q_j<0$ for every $j \in \Sigma^N$.